bentonam/fakeit/README.md

 To see more examples of some of the things you can do take a look at the [test cases](https://github.com/bentonam/fakeit/tree/master/test/fixtures/models) that are in this repo

 ### Changelog

+#### 2.0.0

+- Updated all library dependencies to the latest versions
+- Migrated from Babel 6 to Babel 7
+- Updated Couchbase logic to take `scopeName` and `collectionName` parameters to support these new features in Couchbase Server 7+
+- Update commander to the latest version which required code to be refactored due to changes in the Commander library
+- Updated AVA to the latest version which required tests to be refactored due to changes in the AVA library
+- Updated existing tests to fix a few test issues
+- Specify that Node v10 or less should be utilized
+- Update readme documentation
+- Fix typo's throughout code documentation

+#### 1.4.0 & prior

 - Model Dependencies are now defined in the model it's self by the file path to the model that the current one depends on.
 It doesn't matter what order they're because they will be resolve automagically.
 - Model Inputs are now defined in the model it's self by the file path to the inputs location that the current model depends on.
 It can be a string or an object.